SABS-R3/software-engineering-day6/_lecture/script.md

 tests.

 Teamwork and large codebases also benifit from having a good test suite.
-Each person on the team will never have a perfect knowledge of the entire codebase.
+Each person on the team will never have a perfect knowledge of the entire project.
 Even the code you have personally written will probably fade from your memory over time.
-It is very likely that a minor change you make in a component A will have follow-on effects on the other components B, C and D of the software, and a tests suite that tests all these different components together will pick up these effects without you having to be aware of them.
+It is very likely that a minor change you make in a particular component  will have follow-on effects on other components.
+Having a comprehensive test suite means that it will pick up these effects and follow-on bugs without you having to be aware of them.

 Finally, and most importantly, testing gives you relaxation and peace of mind.
 Having a comprehensive test suite means you can always check that your software works correctly,